cshilwant/seva-forked/README.md

 # Seva

-Embedded platform demo tool using Flutter and Go.
+Seva is an Embedded platform demo tool built using Flutter and Go.
+The word Seva is derived from Sanskrit which means **selfless service**.
 This service attempts to act as a remote head for embedded devices, allowing users to easily launch approved demos from a predetermined source using docker-compose.

 ## Installation